spideron/check42/README.md

 ## Usage

-The AWS Best Practices Checker will run automatically at 12:00 AM UTC every day.
+The Check42 solution will run automatically at 12:00 AM UTC every day.

 ### Manual Testing